GNUKalashnikov/iac/README.md

 		- Ansible

 - Push and pull config management
-- Tools available of IAC
+- Tools available of IACY